Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-controller.md

 You can establish communication between a media control server and a media control client.
 You can send commands from the client to the server, and the client can request updated metadata and playback information from the server.

-The main media controller features include:
+The main media controller features include the following:

 - Updating and retrieving the playlist